IELS 2018 Design

 Sample design

-• Probability proportional to size (PPS), i.e., the expected number of eligible children
+• Selection probability proportional to the size of the center/school (PPS), i.e., the expected number of eligible children

 General notes